Prureddy/chat_gpt_using_api/README.md

-Creating your own chatgpt using ChatGPT api key
+Creating your chatgpt using ChatGPT api key
 # ChatGPT Application

 This is a simple Node.js application that utilizes the ChatGPT API to create a chat-based interface with the GPT-3.5-turbo model provided by OpenAI.